 Antibiotics are used to treat infections that occur because of Crohn’s.
 They can also help your symptoms by reducing the number of bacteria in the intestines.

-These drugs help to treat mild to moderate Crohn’s by reducing inflammation in the intestinal lining.
-They don’t increase the risk of infection or cancer the way that some medications do, but they are more effective for colitis and don’t work as well as a stand-alone treatment for Crohn’s.
+These medications help treat mild to moderate Crohn’s by reducing inflammation in the intestinal lining.
+They don’t increase the risk of infection or cancer the way that some medications do.
+However, they’re more effective for colitis and don’t work as well as a stand-alone treatment for Crohn’s.

 Moderate to severe Crohn’s can be treated with steroids to suppress the immune system.
 They work by mimicking cortisol, a substance naturally produced by your body to fight inflammation.

-Steroids shouldn’t be used for a long period of time, or you can become dependent on or resistant to them.
-If you become dependent on steroids, you may not be able to stop using them without experiencing a flare.
+Steroids shouldn’t be used for a long period of time, since you can become dependent on or resistant to them.
+If you become dependent, you may not be able to stop using them without experiencing a flare.

-These immune modifiers work by suppressing your immune system so that it’s less responsive and less likely to cause chronic inflammation.
-This is the same medication given to organ transplant recipients so that their bodies won’t reject new organs.
+These immune modifiers work by suppressing your immune system so it’s less responsive and less likely to cause chronic inflammation.
+This is the same medication given to organ transplant recipients so their bodies won’t reject new organs.